 Study hard what interests you the most in the most undisciplined, irreverent and original manner possible. – Richard Feynman

 The Hui laboratory aims to answer fundamental questions of energy metabolism: How does our body achieve the remarkably precise balance of calorie intake and expenditure?
 A 10 kg body weight gain for an adult over 30 years only translates into ~0.3% higher intake than expenditure.
-Why can this balance be disrupted by certain perturbations (e.g., high-fat diet induces obesity and cancer causes cachexia)?
+Why can this balance be disrupted by certain perturbations, exhibiting as metabolic diseases (e.g., high-fat diet induces obesity and cancer causes cachexia)?

 To answer these questions, we take the systems biology approach, characterized by quantitative measurement and holistic modeling.
 This is exemplified by our approach of in vivo flux quantification by integrating animal experiments, mass spectrometry, and quantitative modeling.
 Fluxes are the most fundamental functional property of metabolism.
 Their systematic quantitation holds the potential to transform the field of mammalian physiology.
 This approach, however, poses two key challenges: (i) need for diverse expertise: animal experiments, analytical chemistry, and mathematical modeling; and (ii) multiple time and length scales involved, from enzymes and their reaction kinetics up to the level of tissue and animal physiology.
 The lab is unique in having the combination of mathematical and biological skills to successfully tackle these challenges.

 CACHEXIA: Cachexia refers to the involuntary weight loss and tissue wasting associated with many diseases, including cancer, heart failure, renal failure, chronic obstructive pulmonary disease, and infections.
 It is a strange metabolic phenomenon for an animal: eating less but burning more energy.
 What is the origin of this energy imbalance?
 How is wasting tissues physiologically good for the body?
 Why is supplementing energy nutrients not helpful?
 Is this imbalance due to the fact that the system is trying to balance something else (other than calories)?
 By making sense of this strange response by the host, we aim to reveal principles and mechanisms of energy metabolism of the body, and to develop disease treatment strategies.
 To study this phenomenon, we use established animal models of cancer cachexia.